PavanAnanthSharma/Guess-The-Card-Blockchain-Game-Upgrade/README.md

 <img width="337" alt="FormulaForGameForToken" src="https://user-images.githubusercontent.com/86551444/135526395-eee4b9f7-9c15-41df-898d-2eab3fbc6e93.PNG">

-This means the cost of Ta & Tb or the MindToken and  Mind-Magic-Elixir token function is directly proportional to GsZ or the size/difficulty level of the game; i.e. when the GsZ goes up or the level of difficulty increases even the price of Ta & Tb( MindToken & Mind-Magic-Elixir) also increases by the current price's thousandth power or 1 in thousand parts.
+This means the cost of Ta & Tb or the MemoryToken and  Mind-Magic-Elixir token function is directly proportional to GsZ or the size/difficulty level of the game; i.e. when the GsZ goes up or the level of difficulty increases even the price of Ta & Tb( MemoryToken & Mind-Magic-Elixir) also increases by the current price's thousandth power or 1 in thousand parts.

 Example: